tokenized/docs/main-concepts-transactions.md

 ## Example

-The following example shows a high-level overview of a transfer of tokens to highlight key components of the structure of a Tokenized transaction in a request and response action.
+The following example shows a high-level overview of a transfer of tokens to highlight key components of the structure of Tokenized transactions.
 The example shows one person, Mary, sending 15,000 tokens to Bill using the most basic form of a Transfer action.
 The smart contract, upon validation of the Transfer action, responds with a Settlement action to complete the transfer of tokens.

 <img src="https://raw.githubusercontent.com/tokenized/docs/master/images/main-concepts-transaction-overview.svg?sanitize=true" alt="The BobAngelaChris Trust Share settlement" align="middle">